uvarc/rc-learning/content/notes/benchmark/index.md

 |16|  935.4 |13.18|1.21|
 |32|  842.2 |14.63|2.19|

+Don't get excited about the apparent superlinear scaling ($s>N$ for $N=4,8$) - it is within the margin of error.

 The speedup is plotted below.
 Notice the perfect scaling up to $N=8$.
-(Don't get excited about the apparent superlinear scaling - it is within the margin of error.)
 The scaling performance worsens beyond 8 cores and drastically beyond 16.
 This does not mean 8 is the magic number to use for all Gaussian jobs - it only applies to calculations of a similar nature.

-{{< figure src="gaussian.png" width="500px" >}}
+{{< figure src="gaussian.png" width="600px" >}}

 ## Multi-GPU: PyTorch